 5G is extremely new and if you are serious about reliable internet connectivity we STRONGLY encourage you to read this article in its entirety before making a purchase decision.
+Our friends at the Mobile Internet Resource Center are closely tracking the evolution of 5G technology.
+Keep up to date using these collections of resources which are updated as the technology & access evolves.

 Table of Contents

 Many customers have asked us about if they should be looking at 5G ready devices and possibly waiting or purchasing now depending on our recommendations.
 As of March 2021 this article provides additional information on this topic and the opinion of our Founder, Erik McCauley.
 Note that 5G is a rapidly changing technology and the opinions expressed in this article will likely be changing so before making a decision we recommend emailing us or firing up a chat with our team at MobileMustHave.com if you have questions.
+Our friends at the Mobile Internet Resource Center are closely tracking the evolution of 5G and have made the following information available.

 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of MobileMustHave.com.
 Any content provided by our bloggers or authors are of their opinion and are not supported, endorsed or guaranteed by MobileMustHave.com.